rob789/datastory_entertainment/_pages/about.md

 {% include twitch_evol_top_games.html %}

 For the top 10 games at that time on the platform, there has been a general increase in both hours streamed and hours watched.
+Let's see the difference of those hours between the times before, during and after the lockdown.

 {% include twitch_diff_top_games.html %}

 From the streamers perspective, all games got their streaming time increased but we notice an interesting outlier.
-Fortine obtained much more stream time during the lockdown but also got a severe decrease after the lockdown ended.
+Fortnite obtained much more stream time during the lockdown but also got a severe decrease after the lockdown ended.
 This is due to Fortnite being the most popular game by far in 2020.
 Therefore people wanting to start streaming will choose to play their favorite game which ended up being Fortnite.
 However, when the lockdown ended, these new streamers did no longer have enough time to spend on streaming or perfered to do some outside activities which ends up decreasing Fortnite streaming hours.

 From the viewers perspective, the first thing to notice is that all games received an increase in viewership at the start of the lockdown except World of Warcaft.
 World of Warcraft (WoW) is a MMO-RPG and thus a game heavily based on social interactions with other players.
 For new players or viewers, WoW is also not a game that provides a viewer-friendly experience due to the highly customisable interface and complexity of the game.
 Those two reasons imply that new viewers probably won't enjoy watching and WoW players would spend more time in game instead of watching it on Twitch.

 Just Chatting is a category that dominated in viewers during this whole time period.
-Since Just Chatting is not a game but a category used by streamers that want to just talk and interact with their community without having to focus on playing a game, it shows that viewers are really looking for social interactions.
+Since Just Chatting is not a game but a category used by streamers that just want to talk and interact with their community without having to focus on playing a game, it shows that viewers are really looking for social interactions.

 It is also interesting that even though Fortnite was the most popular game at the time and had the most streamed hours, in terms of watch time, it stays on par with other games.
 It shows that it is not a game suitable for interacting with the chat because it requires permanent attention of the player.